Stenhousemuir F.C.: 1990–present

 The 2010–11 season saw the Club narrowly avoid another relegation after spending most of the season in the bottom two positions.
 On the final day of the season the club defeated Peterhead 3–0 to move above Alloa Athletic and therefore avoided the relegation play-offs.

 In 2013 Stenhousemuir reached their second Challenge Cup Semi-Final by beating Dundee on penalties after drawing 1–1 but went on to lose 1–0 to Rangers.

 In January 2014, after parting company with Martyn Corrigan, the Warriors appointed Scott Booth as their new manager.
 Booth was relieved of his duties on 1 February 2015 after winning just 12 from 42 games and failing to record any back to back victories.

-Assistant Manager, Brown Ferguson, took temporary charge for the second time, and the club announced on 2 April 2015 that 'Bomber' Brown would take over as manager on a full-time basis for the 2015–16 season.
+Assistant manager Brown Ferguson took temporary charge for the second time, and the club announced on 2 April 2015 that 'Bomber' Brown would take over as manager on a full-time basis for the 2015–16 season.

 After a poor season in 2016–17, the club found itself relegated to Scottish League Two.
 However, the club came straight back up the following season despite finishing in fourth spot, winning promotion through the play-offs after beating Queen's Park in the play-off semi-finals and then Peterhead in the final.
 2018–19 saw the club relegated back to League Two after defeat to Annan Athletic in the play-offs.

+After five seasons in Scottish League Two Stenhousemuir won the first league championship in their 140 year history, winning the title on 6 April 2024 after a 0–0 draw with East Fife.